 Otherwise,

 If $a_{r_4+1}\neq \V^*$, then the above equation is equal to $0$.
 Otherwise

-Then with the same reasoning we get that if there exists $j$ such that $c_j$ and $b_j$ are uncorrelated, but $c_i$ and $b_i$ are correlated for $i<j$, then the above quantity is equal to $0$.
+Then with the same reasoning we get that if there exists $j$ such that $c_j$ and $b_j$ are unrelated, but $c_i$ and $b_i$ are related for $i<j$, then the above quantity is equal to $0$.
 Similarly if $r_2\geq r_3$, or that $c_{r_2+1}\neq \U^*$ then it is also equal to $0$.
 Otherwise we have that